danielfernandesp/danielfernandesp/README.md

 ## Hi, I'm Daniel Fernandes 👋🏻 A brazilian guy in love with Data Science !
-### Back-end developer, data science and BI development, future graduate in Computer Science, son and Togg and Toy's father 🐕
+### Computer Scientist, Data Science and BI developer.
 #### I believe in: Data can can transform World through scientific-technological cooperation, developing technology to contribute to people's health. ❤️‍🩹